 A grand villa called Castle Seeburg, located on the end of the small peninsula of Iseltwald which juts into Lake Brienz, is one of the most photographed places around the lake.

 The villa is privately owned and is not open to the public but you can great views – and photos – of it from the lakeside.

-Another popular photo spot is the jetty that was featured in the South Korean film “Crash Landing On You”.
+Another popular photo spot is the jetty that was featured in the South Korean TV series “Crash Landing On You”.
 Due to its popularity and to avoid overcrowding on the pier, there is a small fee to access it.